-Data is becoming an increasingly important part of coaching volleyball.
-Coaches comb through hundreds of stats after each match, trying to find any new insight to improve the team.
+Data is becoming an increasingly important part of volleyball.
+Coaches now comb through hundreds of stats after each match, trying to find any new insight to improve their teams.

-Most successful volleyball teams usually excel in two key areas - limiting their number of unforced errors, and winning the serve-and-pass battle.
-Here are a few stats to keep an eye on to ensure you’re achieving these goals.
+Most successful volleyball teams usually excel in two key areas—limiting their number of unforced errors and winning the serve-and-pass battle.
+Keep an eye on these next few stats to ensure you're on the right track.

-Kills are one of volleyball glamour stats, a number fans and players love to monitor.
-But hitting percentage is the more impactful number they should be monitoring, as it is more telling of their overall efficiency.
+Kills are a glamour stat, a number fans and players love to monitor.
+But hitting percentage is the number that should be monitored because it's more telling of overall efficiency.

 Hitting percentage is calculated by totaling kills, subtracting the hitting errors, then dividing that number by the total number of attempts.